SUPPORTERS and opponents of plans to build wind farms in Cheshire will have been keen spectators of a heated debate in the House of Commons.

 Stop Bickerton Wind Turbines protest group chairman Mike Voisey said: “I think it is exactly the way to go.

-“The fact of the matter is that wind turbines are noisy.
+“The fact of the matter is wind turbines are noisy.
 It’d be like living next to a noisy family – they would get an ASBO!
 It’s the only logical way forward, we are 100% behind Peter Luff.”

 He added: “There are very controversial issues that come from the Frodsham Marshes plans such as noise, visual amenity and value of property.”